Malachi Flynn: Detroit Pistons (2024)

 On February 8, 2024, Flynn, Ryan Arcidiacono, Evan Fournier, Quentin Grimes and two second-round picks were traded to the Detroit Pistons in exchange for Bojan Bogdanović and Alec Burks.

 On April 3, Flynn scored a career-high 50 points against the Atlanta Hawks, tying him with Nick Anderson for the second-highest amount of points scored by a player coming off the bench in NBA history, behind Jamal Crawford.
 Additionally, he became the player with the lowest career scoring average with 5.2 to score 50 points in an NBA game, a record previously set by Terrence Ross, who averaged 7.4 points per game at the time.

 Austin Spurs (2024–2025)

 On August 7, 2024, Flynn signed with the San Antonio Spurs, but was waived on October 19.
 On October 29, he joined the Austin Spurs.

 Charlotte Hornets (2025)

 On February 28, 2025, Flynn signed a 10-day contract with the Charlotte Hornets.

 Bahçeşehir Koleji (2025–present)

 On June 1, 2025, Flynn signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).
-On November 5, 2025, Flynn received a Hoops Agents Player of the Week Award for Round 6.
+On November 5, Flynn received a Hoops Agents Player of the Week Award for Round 6.
 He had the game-high 36 points, 4 rebounds, and 5 assists for his team's victory.
+In the regular season of the 2025-26 EuroCup Flynn led Bahçeşehir in points (17.8), assists (4.0), steals (1.7) per game and PIR (18.9).

+On June 16, 2026, Flynn re–signed with the team on a one–year contract.